s4m520/Face-and-Object-Detection/README.md

 # Face-and-Object-Detection
+> A lightweight hybrid vision system combining OpenCV and YOLO11 for real-time face and object detection.

 This project demonstrates a hybrid detection system built with OpenCV and Ultralytics YOLO11 in Python.
 It performs sequential detection, first identifying human faces, and then switching to object detection when no faces are present.